scala/docs.scala-lang/tutorials/tour/case-classes.md

 println(title) // prints "Greetings From John!"
 ```

-With case classes, you cannot mutate their fields directly.
+With case classes, you cannot mutate their fields directly. (unless you insert `var` before a field, but doing so is generally discouraged).

 ```tut:fail
 emailFromJohn.title = "Goodbye From John!" // This is a compilation error.
 We cannot assign another value to val fields, which all case classes fields are by default.